chrissysemens/songdrop/README.md

 React Native.

-Drop dongs for people to find...
+Drop songs for people to find...

 - Google Maps and Spotify integrations..